libs (traits | iterators)

 and in many more places.
 Thus, avoiding this common bug is another good

-reason to add is_sorted()
+reason to add is_sorted().

-Lastly, it is possible to implement is_sorted
+Lastly, it is possible to implement is_sorted for many common types with SIMD

 instructions which improves speed significantly.
 It is unlikely that many